pharingWell/MOBAwatch/README.md

 ### How can I get in touch with you?

-Either join the [discord server](https://discord.gg/7EmrUhx6gC) or add me on discord: PharingWell#7340
+Create an issue on this repository or add me on discord @pharingwell.

 ---